MicrosoftDocs/SupportArticles-docs/support/azure/devops/failure-scenarios-related-azure-web-app-tasks.md

 Try setting the **WEBSITE_RUN_FROM_PACKAGE** app setting to **1** on the App Services side.

-#### Error 4: "EMFILE: too many open files using zip deploy" or "Error: Package deployment using ZIP Deploy failed"
+#### Error 4: "EMFILE: too many open files" or "Error: Package deployment using ZIP Deploy failed"

 **Possible workarounds**: